 Crafting a New Pinblock

 Unfortunately, we have discovered more than several pianos that were shipped from factories with an almost non-existent fit between these two pieces.
-Click here to read our in depth article on the process we utilize to repair this critical issue without replacing a fairly new block.
-You can rest assured that when we do replace a piano’s pinblock, our blocks are custom fit and precisely drilled and installed.
+Click here to read our in-depth article on the process we utilize to repair this critical issue without replacing a fairly new pinblock.
+You can rest assured that when we do replace a piano’s pinblock, they are custom fit and precisely drilled and installed to the highest standards.

-Chupp’s Piano Service | Restored Steinway Pianos | New Kawai | Pre-Owned Yamaha
+Chupp’s Piano Service | Restored Steinway Pianos | New Kawai | Pre-Owned Yamaha | Find us on Facebook